 The Live moniker is very telling for what this piece of kit excels at.
 In a performance setting, it’s second to none, bringing all features an electronic performer could want.
 From sampling to warping, Ableton has the performer covered.

-There are a number of mixing (used in this case as a synonym for blending) and beat matching features.
+There are a number of mixing (used in this case as a synonym for blending) and beat-matching features.
 This is huge for DJs as it brings the classic mix-matching of tracks to the digital world.
-Set up your clips and scenes and then trigger then when the time calls for it.
+Set up your clips and scenes and then trigger them when the time calls for it.

 The most impressive part of Ableton, though, is its warping feature.
 Warping audio, that is changing the speed without affecting pitch, is not a new concept, but Ableton Live handles it with such ease that it must be noted.

 You first identify the temp and warp points, or beat markers, on an audio clip.
 After that’s done, you can quickly quantize beats, apply swing, or change the tempo entirely, all in real-time.
 There are multiple different algorithms as well, so you can experiment to find the right sound for a particular clip.

 However, Live is more than just performance software.
 You can go pretty deep in arrange mode to create new sounds, mash together sequences, or even craft your own midi arrangements.

 Like Pro Tools, Ableton is bad at just about everything else that it isn’t good at.
 The software excels on the digital sequencing and performance front but is just horrible for nearly any other audio purpose.

 Recording with Ableton is a nightmare.
 The software is designed to lay samples, so trying to record any live audio into it is clunky at best.
 It can be done, and those familiar with the software will have no problem harnessing the power, but Live certainly isn’t set up to handle that sort of load.